Climbing the Live Oak Tree

 With Love and Compassion,

 LOVE TO DRAW!?!

-If you love to draw or paint and are between the ages of 7 and 13, you could have your artwork included in the children’s book, Climbing the Live Oak Tree.
+If you love to draw and are between the ages of 7 and 13, you could have your artwork included in the children’s book, Climbing the Live Oak Tree.

-Check out the demo book.
+To become a member of our team, check out the demo book at the top of this page.
 You will see pages with pictures that have already been finished and pages with just text and the word AVAILABLE in a green box.

 Read the text on the AVAILABLE pages.

-This proceeds from this fundraising project are available to all and any members of participating communities along the coast of Louisiana regardless of race, color, religion, or any other human distinction.
-Anyone can ask for assistance or recommend someone who they believe can use assistance.
+The proceeds from this fundraising project are available to all and any members of participating communities along the coast of Louisiana regardless of race, color, religion, or any other human distinction.
+Anyone can ask for assistance or recommend someone whom they believe can use assistance.
 Recipients will be chosen based on urgency and need.